fishcu/sgs-shader/README.md

 As such, there are no plans to add curvature, vignetting, halation, etc., effects.

+# How to install and use
+Download or clone this repository.

 # Settings overview
 These settings can be changed in the menu at Shaders -> Shader Parameters after loading a preset.